sebranly/crash-team-racing/IDEAS.md

 Up to 16 characters like Crash Team Racing 2010 - 57
-"A new way to keep you busy while racing was pulling off stunts in mid-air." - 57 CTR had a glitch to change the number of laps in the cups - 60
+"A new way to keep you busy while racing was pulling off stunts in mid-air." - 57 CTR had a glitch to change the number of laps in the cups - 60 Optional handicap features and balance options are always welcome - 63 include pre-console mixes of soundtracks so we get the parts that were missing before - 65 The advanced power slide / boost capabilities need to be present (the "reserves," as well as the "yellow fire," and "sacred fire" techniques).
+Pro players will miss this greatly if this mechanic is removed - 70
+Please let us decide whether to use horizontal or vertical view during split screen. - 70